Korachof/TrashQuest/README.md

   {/* Page-specific content goes here */}
 </PageLayout>
 -->

+## Auth Flow
+TrashQuest uses separate pages for login and signup:

+- Users start on `WelcomePage` with a call-to-action button.
+- `StartQuestButton.jsx` navigates to `/login`.
+- From `LoginPage`, users can navigate to `/signup` if they don’t have an account.
+- From `SignupPage`, returning users can navigate back to `/login`.

+This structure ensures clear, intuitive onboarding with room for future logic integration.

 ## Notes
 - Git does not track empty folders.
 We use `.gitkeep` to retain empty scaffolding folders for `utils/`, `assets/`, and `styles/`.